Föhr

 Nearby Attractions

-While Föhr is a captivating destination in its own right, several nearby attractions enhance the overall experience for visitors:
+While Föhr itself is a treasure trove of attractions, several nearby sites enhance the overall experience:

 Insider Tips